uwmadisoncals/cals-main-plugins/download-manager/readme.txt

 10. Orders Page ( Admin )
 11. Order Details ( Admin )
 12. Invoice
+13. Video Player

 == Changelog ==

+= 2.9.57 =
+* Added new option to attach external URL as download link
+* Added translation support for page templates
+* Added mp4 video upload and play support
+* Added new page template for video file
+* Hide empty fields from page template automatically

+= 2.9.56 =
+* Added new page template for the files with price
+* Fixed issue with stat export

+= 2.9.55 =
+* Added various filter option on download stats
+* Added stats export option
+* Removed enqueued scripts and styles from admin pages where it is not necessary
+* Improved add-on page

 = 2.9.54 =
 * Fixed issue with captcha verify